-A survey in 2006 established that approximately 40% of visitors were looking in the shops at service stations, which is higher than you might expect.
+A survey in 2006 established that approximately 40% of visitors were looking in the shops at service stations, which was higher than you might have expected.

 Many new service areas are being developed as large petrol stations.
 Over time, petrol station sales shops have grown from providing just a few motoring basics to selling food, books and toiletries.
 This will sometimes be done with the help of a convenience store brand, such as Centra, Spar or Co-op.

 Prior to the 2013 de-regulation, the wording was that such shops on motorways should be "limited in scale and genuinely ancillary to the sale of fuel".

 In local areas, it's common for the petrol station sales shop to double-up as a convenience store for neighbours, such as a Londis or, more recently, Tesco Express.